 HEILBRON/PHIRITONA was laid out in 1872 on the farm Rietfontein and proclaimed in 1873.
 The name literally means 'spring of salvation' or 'source of salvation', said to be derived either from a strong spring supplying water, or from an ancient town in Germany.
-It is a typical small town that was established in 1878.
+A typical small town was established in 1878.
 It is located approximately 53 Kilometres south of Sasolburg.
 It has developed to be a small urban centre, serving the surrounding agricultural communities.
-Heilbron serves as a specialised economic hub focusing on agricultural activities and related manufacturing.
-There is a Clover SA head office based in Heilbron with a vast range of products manufactured there.
+Heilbron serves as a specialised economic hub focussing on agricultural activities and related manufacturing.
+Head office based in Heilbron with a vast range of products manufactured a Clover SA there.
 There is also Simba Chips factory in Heilbron and Tudor furniture manufacturers.